mekramy/termeh/docs/guide/introduction.md

 # What Is Termeh

-Termeh is a **Modern, responsive, and modular CSS framework** for scalable UIs.
-It has no external dependencies and is written entirely in **Sass**.
-Termeh provides advanced tools for managing **contrast, colors, palettes, and responsive design**, making it a powerful choice for building flexible and accessible interfaces.
+Termeh is a _Modern_, _responsive_, and _modular_ CSS framework for scalable UIs.
+It has no external dependencies and is written entirely in _Sass_.
+Termeh provides advanced tools for managing _contrast_, _colors_, _palettes_, and _responsive design_, making it a powerful choice for building flexible and accessible interfaces.

 This library includes a wide range of components and predefined styles for various parts of the UI, enabling faster and more consistent development.

 ::: info External Usage

 With its **centralized configuration** and high **extensibility**, this library allows you to define a **consistent theme** across all your external libraries by leveraging the application’s predefined theme settings.

 :::

 ## Installation